-Product Name/Link to Website: Nvidia GeForce RTX 2080 Super
+Product Name and Website: Nvidia GeForce RTX 2080 Super

 When you look at the specifications of the RTX 2080 super, you can see the Streaming Multiprocessors get a boost from 46 to 48, the CUDA cores bump up to 3072 from 2944.
 Memory bandwidth gets a boost to 496 GB/s.
 Tensor and RT cores get a boost as well.
 The RTX 2080 Super has 384 Tensor Cores as compared to the vanilla RTX 2080 at 368.
 RT cores go up to 48 on the RTX 2080 Super vs. 46 on the vanilla RTX 2080.
 Other notable changes are the texture units have risen to 192 and the L1 cache size is now 3072 KB.

 After lifting off the top, you’ll be presented with the GPU.
 The RTX 2080 Super sits in hard foam.
 There is a cavity formed for the card on both the top and bottom halves of the box.
 The GPU is wrapped in a protective plastic film to keep the card looking good.